atrn/ici/README.md

 ### New types

-Two types, `vec32` and `vec64`, have been added to provide for more efficient numeric programming.
-A `vec32` is a, C, array of single- precision floating point values and a `vec64` an array of double precision values.
+Two types, `vec32f` and `vec64f`, have been added to provide for more efficient numeric programming.
+A `vec32f` is a, C, array of single- precision floating point values and a `vec64f` an array of double precision values.
 Vecs act as variable sized arrays of up to a defined _capacity_ and support the basic arithmetic operators and assignment operators - `+`, `-`, `*`, `/`, `+=`, `-=`, `*=`, `/` - with both vec and scalar operands.
 Assignment operators are optimised to avoid copying data while binary operators create new values of the appropriate vec type.

+On systems with Intel's IPP libraries the different operations can use the IPP functions for their implementation with a corresponding "ipp" module providing access to other functions provided by IPP.

 ### Standard modules